zoekirsh/activerecord-lifecycle-reading/README.md

 ## Objectives

-  1. Understand the conceot of AR Lifecycle methods
+  1. Understand the concept of AR Lifecycle methods
   2. Use `before_save`, `before_create`, and `before_validation`
   3. Understand when to use `before_validation` vs. `before_save`